 I had explained the unique Mogul style of gardens called the Char bagh in my post on Humayun’s tomb.
 This style of garden has four pathways or waterways that meet at a central point.
 In the case of Sigiriya fort, the first water garden has been built in this style where four raised paths meet at a central pool.
 These paths have a small gateway at the end of them.
 It is believed that this is possibly one of the oldest surviving models of the char bagh style of gardens.

 Water Garden 2 has two deep vertical pools on either side of the main pathway.
-There are numerous narrow streams connecting the pools and a few fountains are also, found around them.
+There are numerous narrow streams connecting the pools and a few of the Sigiriya fountains are also, found around them.
 There are ruins of summer palaces seen on the islands along with these pools.
 The 2nd water garden also, had a few fountains and thus is referred to as the Fountain garden.

 The third Sigiriya rock water garden is at a slightly higher level and consists of an octagonal pool.
 The pool is against a brick wall that marks the beginning of the fortress wall.
 In addition to these three main gardens, there is a miniature water garden.
 This has a network of pools, pavilions and streams.
 The pools had a floor of pebbles.
 In fact, there is one more such garden that is being excavated in the Sigiriya fortress.

 The best part of these Sigiriya rock water gardens is the way they have used the principle of gravity and pressure to transport water.
-There are conduit pipes connecting the various pools and fountains in these landscaped gardens.
+There are conduit pipes connecting the various pools and Sigiriya water fountains in these landscaped gardens.
 This is actually what makes the Sigiriya Rock Fortress so unique.